 Armed with my new 35mm camera I wandered down to Pengam, Mon. railway station (long since gone)and stood on the footbridge just below the entrance to Pengam Housecoal.
-Inside the colliery gate I remember seeing the pit canteen where my Grandfather would sometimes buy me a Walls icecream (greaseproof paper wrapper) at a time when most things were still on Ration Cards.
+Inside the colliery gate I remember seeing the pit canteen where my Grandfather would sometimes buy me a Walls icecream (greaseproof paper wrapper) at a time when most things were only available on Ration Cards.

-Anyway, as I was standing on the bridge a coal train came down the line from Britannia colliery and it stopped to take on water just below me.
+Anyway, as I was standing on the bridge a coal train came down the line from the Britannia colliery and it stopped to take on water just below me.

-I cry when I see the quality of these prints but I was young then and unable to get the best from the negatives.
+I cry when I see the poor quality of these prints but I was young then and unable to get the best from the negatives.

 I'm sure I've more photos somewhere and when I come across them I'll add them here with these low reolution copies.